IBM/z_ansible_collections_doc/source/welcome/basic-concepts.rst

 .. © Copyright IBM Corporation 2020, 2024                                    .
 .. ...........................................................................

-..
-JH, Jul 2024 - Draft content.

-.. _basic-concept:
+.. _basic-concepts:

 ======================
-Ansible Basic Concepts
+Ansible basic concepts
 ======================

-These concepts are common to all uses of Ansible.
-You should understand them before using Ansible for IBM Z or reading the documentation.
+These concepts are common to all uses of Ansible®.
+You should understand them before using Ansible for IBM Z® or reading the documentation.

 .. glossary::